aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/_index.md

 ## Obtain Information About Template Structure

-Aspose.Words allows you to gather different information in your template through many methods.
+Aspose.Words allows you to gather different information in your template through multiple methods.
 For example, you may need to get the names of some merge fields or the hierarchy of regions in your template.
 Now we will explain the possible variants to obtain some specific information from your template.

 ### Get Merge Field Names